Academany/fabzero/basic/intro.md

   * you will break things
   * you will not be able to find a solution immediately

-> Exercise: Bookmark all these documents and pages

 ## Let's get ready!

 ### Safefy first